Mogadishu: Medieval Mogadishu

-According to the 16th-century explorer, Leo Africanus indicates that the native inhabitants of the Mogadishu polity were of the same origins as the denizens of the northern people of Zeila the capital of Adal Sultanate.
+According to the 16th-century explorer, Leo Africanus indicates that the native inhabitants of the Mogadishu polity were of the same origins as the denizens of the northern people of Zeila region.
 They were generally tall with an olive skin complexion, some darker.
 They would wear traditional rich white silk wrapped around their bodies and have Islamic turbans, and coastal people only wore sarongs and wrote in Arabic as a lingua franca.
 Their weaponry consisted of traditional Somali weapons such as swords, daggers, spears, battle axe, and bow and arrows.
 However, they received assistance from its close ally, the Ottoman Empire, and with the import of firearms such as muskets and cannons.
 Most were Muslims, although a few adhered to pre-Islamic beliefs; there were also some Orthodox Tewahedo Christians further inland.
 Mogadishu itself was a wealthy, and well-built city-state, which maintained commercial trade with kingdoms across the world.
 The metropolis city was surrounded by walled stone fortifications.

 The Ajuran Sultanate collapsed in the 17th century due to heavy taxation against their subjects, which started a rebellion.
 The ex-subjects became a new wave of Somali migrants, the Abgaal, moved both into the Shebelle River basin and Mogadishu.
 A new political elite led by Abgaal Yaquub imams, with ties to the new leaders in the interior, moved into the Shangani District of the city.
 Remnants of the Ajuran lived in the other key-quarters of Hamar Weyne District.
 Ajuran merchants began to look for new linkages and regional trade opportunities since the Abgaal had commandeered the existing trading networks.